 Plan the way you want to conduct the job interviews against the screened/short-listed applications.
 Either that will be a structured interview or an unstructured one.

 This is the real-time to convert a resume into a real-time human resource.
-As an expert in HR, you are required to dive into the CV of job candidates and conduct structured interviews or un-planned un-structured interviews.
+As an expert in HR, you are required to dive into the CV of job candidates and conduct structured interviews or unplanned unstructured interviews.

 Not all, but the mandatory as per your job role requirements, you may do more or less as per feasibility analysis of your interviewing process – because this all costs your company, business-wise.

 It is better during the interviews you noted down the remarks now should be taken into account and the criteria in terms of education, experience, intelligence, physical fitness – if required, and other conditions should be further shortlisted and the scores at the higher side candidates be given a step forward into the process for a chance to serve you.
-It is pertinent to mention here that the candidate’s strengths are also taken into account to be a prospective employee.
+It is pertinent to mention here that the candidate’s strengths are also taken into account by a prospective employee.

 Moreover, the reason for leaving the previous employer along with leaving conditions should also be checked.